-Patient interview.
-During an appointment a doctor should ask the patient to describe the symptoms, including onset and pattern of pain and swelling, and how symptoms affect his or her lifestyle.
+During an appointment a physician will ask the patient to describe the symptoms, including when the symptoms began; the pattern of pain and stiffness; and how symptoms affect his or her lifestyle.
 A patient’s reported symptoms are important for diagnosis and treatment.

-Testing.
-The doctor will learn a great deal from the patient interview and physical exam.
-He or she will probably also order follow-up tests as part of the diagnostic process both to gain further information about the extent of the hip arthritis and/or to rule out other possible causes of the patient’s pain.
+The physician may learn enough during the patient interview and physical exam to make an accurate diagnosis.
+If not, he or she may order medical imaging or lab tests.
+These diagnostic tools provide additional information that can reveal the extent of the hip arthritis and/or rule out other possible causes of the patient’s pain.

-A patient may have an x-ray that shows significant signs of hip osteoarthritis, referred to as radiographic hip osteoarthritis, and yet not be in pain.
-Conversely, some patients may not show notable radiographic osteoarthritis but be in significant pain if the damaged cartilage or bone spurs are in a sensitive spot.
-Therefore, an x-ray is just one tool to be used in conjunction with the patient interview and physical exam.
+X-rays may show significant signs of hip osteoarthritis and yet the patient may not be in pain.
+Conversely, x-rays may show only mild osteoarthritis but the patient reports significant pain.
+Therefore, x-rays are just one tool to be used with the patient interview and physical exam.

-MRI.
-Magnetic Resonance Imaging (MRI) may be ordered to provide additional detail, as this test provides images of the soft tissue (ligaments, tendons and muscle) as well as bone.
-A doctor may order an MRI of the hip if the x-rays are inconclusive or he or she suspects something other than osteoarthritis, such as damage to the hip’s labrum.
-An MRI is not needed in most cases, which is fortunate, since it is more time-consuming, requiring the patient to remain perfectly still for about 30 minutes, and significantly more expensive than an x-ray.
+Magnetic Resonance Imaging (MRI) can provide images of the hip’s soft tissues (such as the hip labrum, articular cartilage, and tendons) as well as bone.
+A doctor may order an MRI if the x-rays are inconclusive or he or she suspects something other than osteoarthritis, such as damage to the hip’s labrum.
+An MRI is not needed in most cases.
+MRIs tend to be more time-consuming and more expensive than x-rays.